 This section, based on a visual inspection by a chartered surveyor, tells you about the home, its condition, its accessibility and any repairs you may need to carry out.

-It also gives a valuation (an opinion on how much the home is worth) and an estimated cost of any repairs that need doing.
+It also gives a valuation (an opinion on how much the home is worth).

 If any of the repairs are marked as urgent or needing future attention, you should consider whether you can cope with the cost or inconvenience of the repair works.